RezaShahrestani/programme/contributing/proposals/react-restructure.md

 ### React Module (4 Weeks)

 **Description:**
 Covers everything essential about React and building React applications, including component lifecycle, state management, and routing.
-After completion, trainees should confidently create applications using React.
+After completion, trainees should be able to create simple applications and websites using React

 **Teaching Methodology:**